Manage your ZDM Proxy instances

 • origin_connection_timeout_ms and target_connection_timeout_ms:

-• Timeout (in ms) when attempting to establish a connection from the proxy to Origin or Target.
+• Timeout (in ms) when attempting to establish a connection from the proxy to the origin or the target.

 • Defaults to 30000 ms.